aldrinjenson/Issue-and-Risk-Logger/README.md

 # Issue & Risk Logger Bot

-- telegram bot to easily log issue and tasks between groups.
+- telegram bot to easily log issue and risks between groups.
 - best suited for construction companies to easily streamline tasks and view the lists of issues and tasks in one place

 ## How to register bot and connect subgroups